2008 Major League Soccer season

+Overview

-Competition format
+Season format

-The format for the 2008 season was as follows:

-The season ran from March 29 to November 23.

-The 14 teams were split into two seven-team conferences.
-Each team played 30 games that were evenly divided between home and away games.
+The season began on March 29 and concluded with MLS Cup on November 23.
+The 14 teams were split evenly into two conferences.
+Each team played 30 games that were evenly divided between home and away.
 Each team played every other team twice, home and away, for a total of 26 games.
 The remaining four games were played against four regional rivals, two at home and two away.

-The three teams from each conference with the most points qualified for the playoffs.
-In addition, the next two highest point totals, regardless of conference, also qualified.
-In the first round aggregate goals over two matches determined the winners.
-The conference finals were played as a single match, and the winners advanced to MLS Cup 2008.
+The top three teams from each conference automatically qualified for the MLS Cup Playoffs.
+In addition, the two highest remaining point totals, regardless of conference, also qualified.
+In the first round, aggregate goals over two matches determined the winners.
+The conference finals were played as a single match, and the winners advanced to MLS Cup.
 In all rounds, draws were broken with two 15-minute periods of extra time, followed by penalty kicks if necessary.
 The away goals rule was not used in any round.

-The team with the most points in the regular season won the MLS Supporters' Shield and qualified for the CONCACAF Champions League 2009–10.
-The MLS Cup winner also qualified for the Champions League 2009–10.
-The MLS Cup runner-up qualified for the Champions League 2009–10.
-An additional berth in the Champions League was also awarded to the winner of the 2008 U.S. Open Cup.
+The team with the most points in the regular season was awarded the MLS Supporters' Shield and qualified for the CONCACAF Champions League.
+Additionally, the winner of MLS Cup, and the runner-up, also qualified for the CONCACAF Champions League.
+An additional berth in the Champions League was also awarded to the winner of the U.S. Open Cup.
 If a team qualified for multiple berths into the Champions League, then additional berths were awarded to the highest overall finishing MLS team(s) not already qualified.
-Also, Toronto FC, as a Canadian-based team, cannot qualify through MLS for the Champions League, and must instead qualify through the Canadian Championship.
+Also, Toronto FC, as a Canadian-based team, could not qualify for the CONCACAF Champions League through MLS, and had to instead qualify through the Canadian Championship.

-The four teams with the most points in the regular season, regardless of conference, who have not qualified for the CONCACAF Champions League qualified for SuperLiga 2009.

-The six teams, regardless of conference, with the most points also qualified for berths into the 2009 U.S. Open Cup.
-The rest of the U.S.-based MLS teams have to qualify for the remaining two berths via a series of play-in games.
+Automatic qualification for the U.S. Open Cup was awarded to the top six overall finishers, as opposed to the top three finishers in each conference.
+The rest of the U.S.-based MLS teams had to qualify for the remaining two berths via a series of play-in games.